laytenter/Insider-London/europe/berlin/index.md

 * Bain & Company – a top management consultancy firm.
 Meet the experts on strategy, marketing, IT and operations across a wealth of industries and geographies.
 * Social Entrepreneurship Network - a vibrant alliance of social entrepreneurs.
 SEND supports free-thinking organisations to strengthen the social innovation eco-system.

 For your next European trip: think Berlin.
-Get in touch via [contact@insider-london.co.uk ](mailto:contact@insider-london.co.uk )
+Get in touch via [contact@insiderlondon.com ](mailto:contact@insiderlondon.com )